21 ways your business can fight climate change30th October 2021

 Legendary environmentalist and founder of Patagonia, Yvon Chouinard, would famously let his people go surfing to catch a good daytime swell.
 If you’re blessed with a sunny day, you too should consider giving your staff permission to opt for the outdoors.
 Many companies are now embracing free range working days and sprucing up the grounds of their offices to accommodate the trend.
-Open air meeting rooms, al fresco working desks, high-speed WiFi coverage and even chairs with bike pedals are becoming more common sights.
-In addition to relieving the energy drain of indoor office environments it has productivity benefits too: “Research shows that spending time outside makes us more productive, more creative, and happier,” L.L.
-Bean said on their website.
+Open air meeting rooms, al fresco working desks, high-speed WiFi coverage and walking meetings are becoming more common sights.
+In addition to relieving the energy drain of indoor office environments it has productivity benefits too: “Research shows that spending time outside makes us more productive, more creative, and happier,” outdoors retailer L.L.
+Bean proclaim.
 Who are we to argue!

 Change your font.